Farrah Abraham Bashed By ‘Teen Mom OG’ Co-Stars Amber Portwood And Catelynn Baltierra

-Amber Portwood and Catelynn Lowell opened up to People magazine to share their personal thoughts on Teen Mom OG co-star, Farrah Abraham.
+Amber Portwood and Catelynn Lowell opened up to People magazine to share their personal thoughts on Teen Mom OG co-star Farrah Abraham.
 The 16 and Pregnant alums said Farrah is someone they would prefer not to associate with.

 “She’s just not a person that I want to attach myself with.”

-Portwood, 26, who is engaged to 45-year-old fiancé Matt Baier, didn’t think Abraham would attend her upcoming nuptials anyway.
+Portwood, 26, who is engaged to 45-year-old fiance Matt Baier, didn’t think Abraham would attend her upcoming nuptials anyway.
 Amber didn’t hold back in sharing her thoughts on the matter.
 “Who gives a s***?
 Who cares?”

-Baltierra also didn’t hold back on disclosing her true opinions about on her fellow Teen Mom castmate.
+Baltierra also didn’t hold back on disclosing her true opinions on her fellow Teen Mom castmate.

 “When you listen to what she says, most of the time when she answers stuff she doesn’t make sense anyways.”